72nd/fastapi-nocodb/README.md

 - [FastAPI](https://fastapi.tiangolo.com/) as the web framework
 - The [NocoDB]() API for data storage using [python-nocodb](https://github.com/ElChicoDePython/python-nocodb)
-- [Dynaconf](https://www.dynaconf.com/) for the configuration management
+- [Typed Settings](https://typed-settings.readthedocs.io) for the configuration management
 - [Typer](https://typer.tiangolo.com/) for the CLI
 - [Pydantic](https://docs.pydantic.dev) for data validation and (de-)serialization
 - [Alpine.js](https://alpinejs.dev/) as the frontend Javascript framework